One of my very good friends is running a falafel restaurant and has given me some good tips on how to make an awesome gluten-free falafel.

 - 30 g fresh herbs I use parsley and corriander finely chopped

 - 1/4 tsp cayenne pepper

-*** If you are cooking the dry chickpeas, ideally soak them for a while which can be anything between 3-12 hours and change the water once if you can and remember.
+- *** If you are cooking the dry chickpeas, ideally soak them for a while which can be anything between 3-12 hours and change the water at least once if you can and remember.

-While beans are cooking, peel wash and chop roughly the onions and the garlic, and place all in a food processor along with the roughly chopped parsley, coriander and the spring onions, salt pepper, cayenne and cumin powder.
+- While chickpeas are cooking, peel wash and chop roughly the onions and the garlic, and place all in a food processor along with the chopped parsley, coriander, salt pepper, cayenne and cumin powder.
 Add the flour now too.
 Give these a good few pulses.

-- Put the chickpeas in the food processor, give them a few pulsing rounds and until they roughly chop.
-Add the onion mix.
+- Put the chickpeas in the food processor, give these a few pulsing rounds and until they roughly chop and mix with the onion mix.
 You may need to scrape the sides.
 Just give the mixture a few more pulses until all mixed but still remain fairly rough.
-Do not overly mix.
+Do not over mix.

-With a spoon take the mix and form balls (approx 2cm 🔛⚫️) place on slightly greased parchment paper and bake for 30-40' at 19° C/375F.
+- With a spoon take the mix and form balls (approx 2cm) and place on a lightly greased parchment paper and bake for 30-40' at 19° C/375F.
 You can also fry them in a little oil or even deep fry them.
 Choose whatever method you wish.
 I bake them but deep-fried they taste the best.

 - Serve and enjoy.
 See Serving suggestions for some really delicious options.

 Hello Ramona have you any Lamb Curry recipes?